MuhtasimTanmoy/notebook/Language/Rust/C++.md

 - [Resource Management](https://www.youtube.com/watch?v=7Qgd9B1KuMQ)
     - Explains various c++ resource management.
     - Free in destructor
-    - Copy constructor to copy heap
+    - Copy constructor to copy heap.
     - Assignment, copy and swap
     - Should have no exception thrown between allocation and free
-    - disable logging, then enable it should have no code or return in between.
+    - Disable logging, then enable it should have no code or return in between.

+- [CPPCon Slide Collection: ](https://github.com/CppCon/CppCon2019) contains cpp conference presentations on variour topic.